 The moral of the story is that if you consume any drug, even legally in Colorado, Washington State, or in Amsterdam, and you come back to Georgia and get in a car accident, the State will accuse you of being impaired.
 If that car accident results in death, you can be charged with a felony based on junk science.
 The same goes for prescription drugs.
 Prosecutors will argue that multiple prescriptions, when mixed together, have an impairing affect.
 The problem is that they can make this argument without any scientific basis.

 Georgia's unreliable testing practice is one of the reasons that we suggest you ask for an independent test of your blood to ensure that they test for active metabolites.
 If you do this, it is crucial that you ask for a test that includes chain of custody so that you can use it in court.
 Georgia Rules of Evidence require you to prove chain of custody and to present testimony of the people who handled your blood in order to use an independent blood test.

 If you have been charged with DUI – Drugs, your case is not hopeless.
 Contact an experienced Atlanta DUI Lawyer today.
-Atlanta DUI Attorney Richard Lawson is a former DUI Prosecutor with nearly 20 years experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
+Atlanta DUI Attorney Richard Lawson is a former DUI Prosecutor with more than 20 years experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
 Call 24 hours a day, 7 days a week.
 We are here when you need us most.